ampproject/amphtml/spec/amp-video-interface.md

 overridden or removed.
 Its opacity will change from 0 to 1 while the video is being docked.

-#### `.amp-docked-video-nudged`

-References a layer that draws an overlay background over the video.
-The background color can be overridden or removed.

 #### `.amp-docked-video-controls`

 References a layer that contains the docked video controls.
 Usually, this